MileHacker Logo

 Family Accommodation Insight

-For families, book an eco-lodge in Tunis Village with a pool and gardens.
+For families, book an eco-lodge in Tunis Village that has a pool and gardens.
 This offers a comfortable and safe environment for children, with plenty of space to play and relax.